 Set clear expectations and encourage accountability

-CanadaLife research finds that most remote workers feel more productive than their peers.
+Research has shown that remote workers are more productive than their peers.
 However, much of true productivity stems from clarity.
 Your team members need to know what’s expected from them.
 Since remote workers aren’t reminded of your company values every day, it’s important to keep them in the loop.

 Provide clear instructions to each team member letting them know what needs to be done.
 This might mean assigning specific tasks through a workflow management tool or setting up one-on-one calls before a project.
 Even team meetings where goals and KPIs for each project are laid out in advance are helpful.

 The more information you can provide, the easier it will be to keep groups aligned – even when they’re remote.
 Project management tools like Trello also promote clear accountability, by showing the whole team how individual people are making progress.

 It’s also worth making sure that your people know where to go when they face a problem.
 Do they know who to contact when there’s an issue with their software?
 How can they get in touch with a team leader if they’re unsure about a project?